 Introducing the Multi-Digit Multiplication & Division Strand — Jae Baek, Kim Meyer, Linda Jaslow, Linda Levi & Pam Keith – Analyzing Students’ Strategies for Multidigit Multiplication & Division

-Jae Baek from Illinois State University at Normal will lead a team of presenters to explore the sophisticated strategies students construct for multi-digit multiplication and division and the properties of operations their strategies are based on.
+Jae Baek from Illinois State University at Normal will be joined by Kim Meyer, Linda Jaslow, and Linda Levi to explore the sophisticated strategies students construct for multi-digit multiplication and division and the properties of operations their strategies are based on.